ET City Council evaluates local requests and discusses new business

 “Internally, we are going to take a deeper dive because we found so many, and also create a checks and balances system so that something like this doesn’t happen again,” Barringer told the council.

-The meeting concluded with L. Bolen making a motion, seconded by Councilman Kolts, to enter a closed session to discuss attorney-client privileged information regarding the Tawas Utility Authority.
+The meeting concluded with Lisa Bolen making a motion, seconded by Councilman Kolts, to enter a closed session to discuss attorney-client privileged information regarding the Tawas Utility Authority.